TeamAGGS/Project2/README.md

 https://www.youtube.com/watch?v=uWIhdlnkEOM

 We used similar methods to analyze our data and created dashboards for the same.
-Our Tableau file can be found at https://www.github.com/TeamAGGS/Project2/code/ProjectReview.twb
+Our Tableau file (ProjectReview.twb) can be found at https://github.com/TeamAGGS/Project2/tree/master/code

 ### Milestones
 ### Pull-requests